orangejuice/blog/data/activity/book-白银时代-2016/record.en.md

 ---
-title: Silver Age
+title: The Age of Silver
-slug: silver-age
 category: book
 status: done
 rating: 4